Cups and balls: Indian cups and balls

-In India, the cups and balls were performed seated on the ground, with an audience stood, or in chairs around the performer.
+In India, the cups and balls (named Cheppum Panthum) were performed seated on the ground, with an audience stood, or in chairs around the performer.
 This unique line of sight for the audience gave rise to some unique sleight of hand moves.
 The cups that are used are shaped like a shallow bell, a shallow bowl with a small knob handle on the top.
 They are often held between the first two fingers by this handle.
 The shallow nature of the cups means that a large item cannot be produced at the end of the routine, so the routine is often ended with the production of many of the same sized balls, although Shankar Junior would end with the production of black powder from one of the bowls.
 The number of cups and balls used varies, with between one and five balls in play during the routine, and between two and four cups.